This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Keto 90 Second Bread with Almond Flour - Low Carb Recipe

-A keto 90 second bread recipe with 5 ingredients!
-This low carb 90 second bread with almond flour is chewy, with texture like real bread.
+An EASY keto 90 second bread recipe - just 5 ingredients + 1g net carb!
+This 90 second keto bread with almond flour is AIRY and CHEWY, with texture like real bread.

 Melt the butter, ghee, or coconut oil in a small glass rectangular container.